 Also check out Dirty Jack’s the original “hole in the wall” location of Greenman Brewery before they got all commercial and expanded.
 Doesn’t seem that long ago we used to drink $3 pints there and had copious amounts of free parking.
 Times have changed, but Dirty Jack’s is the one that started it in the South Slope.
 They saved it as a relic when they built the “Greenmansion” next door, and we locals still prefer to drink there.
 Adjacent to the South Slope is downtown proper, and it has several breweries too which are nice, but they tend to blend in with the atmosphere of the surrounding manicured bars and restaurants, so they might feel less distinct.

-The Wedge Brewery original location (now called the “Studio” location in the River Arts District) is great when the weather is good.
-It has long been an Asheville favorite, and they’ve largely resisted the tendency to capitalize on it through distribution and expansion.
+The Wedge Brewery original location (now called the “Studio” in the River Arts District) is great when the weather is good.
+An Asheville favorite, and they’ve largely resisted the tendency to capitalize on it with distribution.
 Their expansion to the nearby site, called the “Foundation” location is pretty awesome too in its graffiti filled setting.
+They now have a downtown tasting room in the Grove Arcade if you just want to try the beer, but it lacks the atmosphere of the RAD.

 We hesitate to mention New Belgium Brewery since it is already so well known, and draws in its own tourist crowd, but they deserve the attention, not only for their spacious tasting room / lawn, but from the moment they announced this East Coast expansion from their Colorado base, they have sponsored many of our local fundraising events, paid living wages, and were a huge catalyst for the ongoing development of bike path greenways flanking the river below.
 So besides liking their drinks, we like the company.